By Hayley Estrada and Steven DeAnda / NM News Port

-“Once we saw it on Law & Order, it was eight weeks, to the day, that we opened,” said Hassley.
+“Once we saw it on Law & Order, it was eight weeks, to the day, that we opened,” Hassley said.
 “It’s one of the perks of working for yourself, we can drop everything and do it.”

 Only two people are allowed in a room at a time and are required to wear safety gear, such as a protective hard hats, work gloves, and coveralls.

-“I have always considered myself to be calm and quiet, so when I got into the Rage Room and started taking anger out on these objects, I was very surprised,” said first time customer, Olivia Dixson.
-“It is something that I wouldn’t expect to enjoy, but I did!”
+“I have always considered myself to be calm and quiet, so when I got into the Rage Room and started taking anger out on these objects, I was very surprised,” first time customer, Olivia Dixson said.
+“It is something that I wouldn’t expect to enjoy, but I did.”

 Greeted by what looks like a restaurant menu, customers order packages, starting at $29 for the “slightly angry,” entry level experience.
 Pricing levels go up based on how many and what size items you desire to break during your visit.
 Glass bottles, dressers, computer monitors, and couches are just some of the object on the menu.

-The collection of glass bottles, cups and ceramic dishes are donations from the Heritage Hotels and Vernon’s Speakeasy, Hassley explained.
+The collection of glass bottles, cups and ceramic dishes are donations from the Heritage Hotels and Vernon’s Speakeasy, Hassley said.

 The owners are on the lookout for slightly damaged furniture and electronics to replenish the rage rooms.

-“We have reached out to glass blowers and different artists anyone that wants to come in and harvest glass,” said co-owner Jerrad Manning.
+“We have reached out to glass blowers and different artists anyone that wants to come in and harvest glass,” co-owner Jerrad Manning said.
 “If people want to use this to make something beautiful out of somebody’s rage, that’s awesome.”